manbirmarwah/OpenEDU/README.md

 ```
 Move to this folder for all other commands.

-### 3. Set it up :arrow_up:
+### 3. Set it up :wrench:
-Run the following commands to see that *your local copy* has a reference to *your forked remote repository* in Github :octocat:
+Run the following commands to see that *your local copy* has a reference to *your forked remote repository* in GitHub :octocat:
 ```sh
 $ git remote -v
 origin  https://github.com/Your_Username/OpenEDU.git (fetch)